-I. QUORUMS/PARLIAMENTARY PROCEDURES
+QUORUMS/PARLIAMENTARY PROCEDURES

-- A. Meetings of legislative interim committees (committees) are held in the State Capitol unless otherwise designated by the presiding officer. - B. Notice of regular meetings must be given to the members and the public a minimum of 10 days prior to each meeting. - C. Public notice includes posting to the Legislative Branch website the time, location, and agenda of meetings, disseminating the material to news media, committee members, and interested persons.
+- A. Meetings of legislative interim committees (committees) are held in the State Capitol unless designated by the presiding officer. - B. Regular meetings are publicly noticed 10 days prior to each meeting. - C. Public notice includes posting to the Legislative Branch website the time, location, and agenda of meetings, disseminating the material to news media, committee members, and interested persons.
 Staff of the Legislative Services Division (LSD) shall maintain an updated mailing list of persons stating an interest in each committee's activities.
 Anyone who requests to be included on the mailing list must be included.
-If practical and feasible, notice may also be given by U.S. mail, e-mail, fax, or other means. - D. A special meeting may be scheduled by a majority of members at any meeting or may be called, with at least 24-hour notice to the members, by the presiding officer or a majority of a committee.
-A special meeting may not include agenda items that require a public hearing. - E. Meetings of committees and subcommittees must be conducted under the established rules of the Montana Senate as to quorums and parliamentary procedure.
+If practical and feasible, notice may also be given by U.S. mail, e-mail, fax, or other means. - D. A majority of members at any meeting or the presiding officer may call a special meeting with at least 24-hour notice to the members.
+A special meeting may not include agenda items that require a public hearing. - E. Meetings of committees and subcommittees are conducted under the established rules of the Montana Senate as to quorums and parliamentary procedure. - F. Meetings may provide for remote meeting participation by members and the public.

-II.
 PUBLIC PARTICIPATION GUIDELINES

 - A. Interim committee members review and assess the development and implementation of public policy.
-Public comment is required and assists committees in their policy role. - B. Each committee is committed to providing an opportunity for effective public involvement in public policy development and review. - C. (1) Except as provided in subsection (2) and in accordance with subsection (3), public comment must be accepted on agenda items.
-Public comment may be taken in person or through written communication. - (2) Public comment is not accepted over the phone or via teleconferencing. - (3) Public comment provided in person to the committee is a public record that is videotaped, archived, and available on the website.
+Public comment is required and assists committees in their policy role. - B. Each committee is committed to providing an opportunity for effective public involvement in public policy development and review. - C. (1) Public comment is accepted on agenda items.
+Public comment is accepted in person or through written communication or through remote meeting methods.

+- (2) Public comment provided in person to the committee is a public record that is videotaped, archived, and available on the website.
 Public comment submitted in writing at a committee meeting is a public record that will be posted to the legislative website as part of the minutes log for the committee meeting. - D. To manage the committee's time and agenda, the presiding officer of a committee may limit individual public comment in a manner that allows equal and fair opportunity for public comment. - E. Submission of written comments is encouraged.
-Written comments are accepted at any time through electronic or regular correspondence and will be copied to all committee members and entered into the record. - F. Common courtesy is required. - G. The presiding officer has the discretion to recess committee meetings whenever considered appropriate. - H. Recording or videotaping of committee meetings is permissible in a manner that does not disrupt the meeting.
+Written comments are accepted at any time through electronic or regular correspondence and will be copied to all committee members and entered into the record. - F. Common courtesy is required. - G. The presiding officer may recess committee meetings whenever considered appropriate. - H. Recording or videotaping of committee meetings is permissible in a manner that does not disrupt the meeting.

-III.
 ELECTION OF OFFICERS

-A. Nominations for the presiding officer and vice-presiding officer of a committee must be made during the first meeting of the committee after appointments of new members.
+Nominations for the presiding officer and vice-presiding officer of a committee are made during the first meeting of the committee after appointments of new members.
 The presiding officer and the vice-presiding officer may not be of the same political party.

-- B. To be elected, a candidate shall obtain a majority vote or a majority vote in accordance with Section IV(B). - C. Members shall vote for the presiding officer and vice-presiding officer by voice vote or a roll call vote.
+- A. To be elected, a candidate shall obtain a majority vote. - B. Members shall vote for the presiding officer and vice-presiding office by voice vote or a roll call vote.

-IV.
 VOTING AND PROXY VOTES